GUNUNG · Djibouti

 SourceClimbing Experiences

 Mousa Ali is rarely climbed and sits in a sensitive border zone where access is often denied, so climbing documentation is scarce.
-Below are verified real sources — a highpointing attempt report and peak reference pages for Djibouti's "roof".
+Below are verified real sources — a full ascent account of the summit via the north face, a failed highpointing attempt report, and peak reference pages for Djibouti's "roof".

 References